Kterlecki/AutomationRepository/README.md

 # AutomationRepository
+- This repository will hold different automation tools that I developed
+-
 # Scripts
+-
 ## Dotnet Project Builder
 - Bash script to clone a repository down to your local Computer
 - It will install a working dotnet project